mpacadi/InvoiceApplication/README.md

+<h2>Introduction</h2>
-Assignment provided by Enterwell to create invoice MVC application.
+Assignment provided by Enterwell to create invoice MVC5 application.
+Main goal if assigment is to create simple application for creating and displaying invoices.
+Application was created using the Visual Studion 2022 edition.

-Development database used in a project is LocalDB.
-The connection string for configuration of a database location is located on a Web.config.

-For a first use build a solution so that the .dlls for tax extension could be copied inside of a InvoiceApplication project.
-After that they can be used inside the web application.
+<h3>Build</h3>
+To build solution use the Visual Studio.
+Application can be run in VS after the build of a solution is initiated.
+On build the library projects for extesions are build and their output is copied inside the main MVC project.
+To initialise database run in VS terminal the update-database to create new instance of database.
+For development database the LocalDB was used.
+Using the Migrations the inital data for Taxes and Product is injected inside the database.
+Conncetion string for database is defined inside the Web.config.

+<h3>Run</h3>
+After the build and initialisation of the database, VS can be used to run the application.

+<h3>Frameworks</h3>
 For this assigment the following frameworks were used:
   - Entity Framework -> For creating database using the Code First approach
   - Identity -> To enable authorization and authentication of a user